zclawr/rpg-sentiment-analysis/README.md

    macro avg       0.53      0.53      0.53       174
 weighted avg       0.90      0.90      0.90       174
 ```

+Figure 7
 ![loss_curves](https://github.com/user-attachments/assets/1b0b8c37-c93f-4c3f-9501-630092a2398a)

 ### Discussion Section
 - This is where you will discuss the why, and your interpretation and your thoughy process from beginning to end.
 This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
 You can also discuss how believable your results are at each step.
 You can discuss any short comings.
 It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
 In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
 If you do it's probably a unicorn or the data and model you chose are just perfect for each other!

-For our second model, we used XGBoost for its efficiency and hyperparameter tuning capabilities in an effort to combat overfitting.
-The sparseness of our dataset was the main motivator for our hyperparameter values.
+Because our data is sparse, has multiple output classes, and a large range of scores, we decided to treat the data as a regression problem instead of a classification problem.
+So, we sought to see the strength of an emotion in a sentence (i.e. a confidence level) rather than a binary true or false output.
+The main goal of our first model was to output non-random predictive confidence levels for each emotion.
+According to the results of Figures 1 and 2(a-j), the model seemed to underperform for the majority of the emotions, with there being some minor successes with anger, surprise, and anxiety.
+This was expected since we have a sparse dataset with our high scoring range for each emotion and we did not perform any hyperparameter tuning.
+Our mistakes from this model informed our second model attempt.

+The biggest problems with model 1 was that our random forest regressor took very long to train and was overfitting our sparse dataset.
+So, we used the XGBoost library for our second model for its efficiency and hyperparameter tuning capabilities.
 To emphasize accuracy rather than speed, we used an "exact" tree method.
 Additionally, we specified a max_depth of 1, introduced an L2 regularization of 100, and reduced the learning rate from default 0.3 to 0.01 in order to mitigate overfitting.
+The training and testing MSEs in Figure 3 show that we were able to not overfit for Joy, Sadness, Disgust, Surprise, and Anxiety.
+After careful analysis, we concluded that this was the case due to the nature of our dataset.
+These emotions were able to not overfit because they were the closest to an even distibution of ratings for each observation in the dataset.
+This informs our choices for model 3.

 ### Conclusion
 - This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
 Here you close with final thoughts.